Bhanu-Koppadi/-Visualizing-Housing-Market-Trends-/README.md

 # 🏡 Visualizing Housing Market Trends: An Analysis of Sale Prices and Features Using Tableau

-This project, developed as part of the **SmartInternz Virtual Internship**, analyzes housing market dynamics using **Tableau dashboards** and storytelling.
-With a structured workflow and a cleaned dataset of over 21,000 housing records, the project uncovers what influences property prices and how features like renovations, bathrooms, bedrooms, and flat areas evolve across time.
+This project, built for ABC Company, focuses on uncovering patterns in housing sales and renovation trends by leveraging Tableau dashboards and analytical storytelling.
+With a structured approach and a cleaned dataset of over 21,000 housing records, we dive deep into what influences house prices and how certain property characteristics evolve over time.

 ---